haystack/listit/README.md

 Also, even if slightly less efficient, please prefer Underscore and Underscore.string functions where appropriate for readability and consistency.

+## Contributors

+Contributors are listed in the CONTRIBUTORS file.
+This file is parsed by the build system to generate various author lists so please keep it clean (one name per line).

 ## Library modifications

 ### Backbone Modifications